smorrrs/KQ-IV-Resources/kq_iv_glitches_and_skips.md

 Estimated Save: 15 min

 Attempts: Setting the game to min speed and rushing up the path, you can just get halfway to the loading zone.
-The fall triggers on this screen are only 1 pixel wide, so one idea is to try to bypass them then run out-of-bounds to the backside of the loading zone (brown line).
+The fall triggers on this screen are only 1 pixel wide, so one idea is to try to bypass them then run out-of-bounds, but even so it'll be difficult to get all the way to the backside of the loading zone (brown line).

 ![image](https://user-images.githubusercontent.com/104397629/169710346-5a5e61d6-03c9-4ecb-9240-61d2301e3dc3.png)